Monique Munroe (Chair of Trustees)

 Stacey Woods (Business Manager)

-I have volunteered for a range of community organisations over the years, so am excited to be able to unite my work life and volunteering life working for Win on Waste.
-As an enthusiastic donor at the Canford Heath and Creekmoor sessions, I know what a great job the charity does in reducing waste, but also allowing local people to feel like they are really making a difference in their communities.
+I have volunteered for a range of community organisations over the years, so am excited to unite my work life and volunteering life working for Win on Waste.
+As an enthusiastic donor at the former Canford Heath and Creekmoor sessions, I know what a great job the charity does in reducing waste, but also allowing local people to feel like they are really making a difference in their communities.